 We offer 30 - 45 minute in-depth, hands-on workshops on specific topics, from thesis development to citation style, for both graduate and undergraduate courses.
 Please check each workshop description for details.
-Because we aim to assist students at their point of need, they should be working on a specific assignment at the time of the workshop.
 We can also attend your class and give a 10-minute presentation that introduces your students to the KU Writing Center, our website, and our services.
 Instructors of record must be present during the workshop as their input is essential.

 While we love when you encourage students to use the Writing Center, please do not require an entire class to make appointments at the Writing Center.
 We do not have the staff or space to guarantee each student an appointment before the deadline.
 If you would like to discuss alternative ways to support a full class, email us here.